Home-Logo

 • Integrated deck capabilities including temperature control, shaking, and automated tip waste handling

-INTEGRA VIAFLO 384 Electronic Pipetting System:
+INTEGRA VIAFLO 384 electronic pipetting system:

 The INTEGRA VIAFLO 384 enables rapid, precise liquid handling for high-throughput plate formats, supporting efficient assay setup and plate replication.